GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

     gcloud config set project [PROJECT ID]
     ```

-1. In Pantheon, click on the three-bar icon in the upper left hand corner to open the `Products & Services` menu.
+1. In Pantheon, click on the three-bar icon in the upper left hand corner to open the `Products & services` menu.
 Click on `Storage`.
 In the browser, create a bucket with `Multi-Regional` or `Regional` storage.
 This bucket is for storing the photos of your shared photo album.
 1. If you want collaborators on your photo album, click on the three-dots icon for your photo bucket on the right side of the screen.
 Click `Edit bucket permissions` and add the email addresses of the collaborators as `Storage Admins`.
 1. Change the photos bucket permissions to make it publicly readable so that the photos may be viewed on your website. in the command line, run: